Diamondbacks vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Recent Betting Performance

-- The Diamondbacks have played as the underdog four times over their past 10 games and are undefeated in those matchups.
+- In four games as the underdog over the last 10 matchups, the Diamondbacks have posted a mark of 3-1.

-- When it comes to the over/under, the Diamondbacks and their foes are 4-5-1 in their previous 10 contests.
+- When it comes to the over/under, the Diamondbacks and their opponents are 4-4-2 in their last 10 games.

-- The Diamondbacks' ATS record is 1-1-0 over their previous 10 contests (two of those contests had runlines set by sportsbooks).
+- The Diamondbacks have put together a 1-2-0 record against the spread over their past 10 matchups (bookmakers set runlines in three of those games).

 Diamondbacks Betting Records & Stats

-- The Diamondbacks have been victorious in 17, or 58.6%, of the 29 contests they have been chosen as underdogs in this season.
+- The Diamondbacks have been chosen as underdogs in 30 games this year and have walked away with the win 17 times (56.7%) in those games.

-- This season, Arizona has won eight of its 14 games, or 57.1%, when it's the underdog by at least +125 on the moneyline.
+- Arizona has a record of 10-9, a 52.6% win rate, when it's set as an underdog of +115 or more by sportsbooks this season.

-- Arizona and its opponents have hit the over in 25 of its 50 games with a total this season.
+- Arizona and its opponents have gone over the total this season in 25 of its 51 opportunities.

-- The Diamondbacks have an against the spread mark of 2-1-0 in three games with a line this season.
+- The Diamondbacks have an against the spread mark of 2-2-0 in four games with a line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.